BioLockJ-Dev-Team/sheepdog_testing_suite/README.md

 <br>**To Run or Debug using the Launch Files:**<br>
 Run > Run Configurations ...
 Java Application > _select the launch configuration_ > Run

-## Automated testing

-The MockMain project is a java program that takes a list of tests as input, runs BioLockJ for each test, and reports the output.
-See MockMain README for more details on using the program.
-In very very short: most folders of tests have a testList.txt table and a `runThisTestSet.sh` script.
-Calling the script will run all the tests listed in the test list, and create a new table ( testList_results.txt ) giving the results of each test.